-Voting Act tivity [include note for financial products where an index has Company Voting Date Issue Outcome been designated as a reference benchmark The Fund abstained from voting to approve the Shell Energy Transition Progress report. for the purpose of attaining the environmental or social characteristics promoted by the financial product] Shell May 2023 This follows a vote against the Shell Transition Plan in 2022, which was put to shareholders in 2022, which the Fund felt needed strengthening.
+Company Voting Date Issue Outcome Shell May 2023 The Fund abstained from voting to approve the Shell Energy Transition Progress report.
+This follows a vote against the Shell Transition Plan in 2022, which was put to shareholders in 2022, which the Fund felt needed strengthening.
 Shareholders received an annual vote on the progress report, with the next advisory vote on strategy due in 2024.
-Abstained from voting in support of Transition Progress Report.
-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Abstained from voting in support of Transitior Progress Report.

 How did this financial product perform compared to the reference benchmark?

 No specific index has been designated as a reference benchmark to determine whether the sub-fund is aligned with the environmental or social characteristics that it promotes.
-How does the reference benchmark differ from a broad market index?